-The development centre will complement Boehringer Ingelheim’s investments in its global biopharmaceutical development network.
-The company is already investing in a cell culture plant in Vienna, a new production facility for biopharmaceuticals in China, and a production expansion project in California.
+The development centre complements the company’s investments in its global biopharmaceutical development network.
+The company has already invested in a cell culture plant in Vienna, a new production facility for biopharmaceuticals in China, and expanded production capacity in California.

-Details of the Boehringer Ingelheim biologicals development centre
+Details of the Boehringer Ingelheim’s Biologicals Development Centre

-The biologicals development centre at Biberach is part of Boehringer Ingelheim’s long-term plan to expand its biologic drugs development segment, including the key therapeutic areas of immuno-oncology and immunology.
+The BDC at Biberach an der Riß is part of the company’s long-term plan to expand its biologic drugs development segment, including the key therapeutic areas of immune-oncology and immunology.

-The new investment is expected to consolidate the biological analysis, process development and drug manufacturing for clinical trials departments, as well as minimising the pathways and generating synergies.
+The facility consolidates biological analysis, process development and drug manufacturing for clinical trials departments, as well as minimises the pathways and generating synergies.

-The facility is expected to conduct biopharmaceutical drug development in addition to research and development (R&D), increasing the overall development capacity.
-It is also expected to create capacity for contract manufacturing.
+The facility is also utilised to conduct biopharmaceutical drug development in addition to R&D, increasing the overall development capacity.
+It also created capacity for contract manufacturing.

 Details of the Boehringer Ingelheim site in Biberach